jsccosta/logseq/pages/Pragmatic Programmer Notes.md

   collapsed:: true
 	- Make learning a habit.
-- Critically Analyze What You Read and Hear
+- Critically Analyze What You Read and Hear collapsed:: true
 	- Don't be swayed by vendors, media hype, or dogma.
 Analyze information in terms of you and your project.
-- It's Both What You Say and the Way You Say It
+- It's Both What You Say and the Way You Say It collapsed:: true
 	- There's no point in having great ideas if you don't communicate them effectively.
 - DRY – Don't Repeat Yourself
+  collapsed:: true
 	- Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
 - Make It Easy to Reuse
+  collapsed:: true
 	- If it's easy to reuse, people will.
 Create an environment that supports reuse.
-- Eliminate Effects Between Unrelated Things
+- Eliminate Effects Between Unrelated Things collapsed:: true
 	- Design components that are self-contained. independent, and have a single, well-defined purpose.
-- There Are No Final Decisions
+- There Are No Final Decisions collapsed:: true
 	- No decision is cast in stone.
 Instead, consider each as being written in the sand at the beach, and plan for change.
-- Use Tracer Bullets to Find the Target
+- Use Tracer Bullets to Find the Target collapsed:: true
 	- Tracer bullets let you home in on your target by trying things and seeing how close they land.
 - Prototype to Learn
+  collapsed:: true
 	- Prototyping is a learning experience.
 Its value lies not in the code you produce, but in the lessons you learn.
-- Program Close to the Problem Domain
+- Program Close to the Problem Domain collapsed:: true
 	- Design and code in your user's language.
 - Estimate to Avoid Surprises
+  collapsed:: true
 	- Estimate before you start.
 You'll spot potential problems up front.
-- Iterate the Schedule with the Code
+- Iterate the Schedule with the Code collapsed:: true
 	- Use experience you gain as you implement to refine the project time scales.
-- Keep Knowledge in Plain Text
+- Keep Knowledge in Plain Text collapsed:: true
 	- Plain text won't become obsolete.
 It helps leverage your work and simplifies debugging and testing.
-- Use the Power of Command Shells
+- Use the Power of Command Shells collapsed:: true
 	- Use the shell when graphical user interfaces don't cut it.
 - Use a Single Editor Well
+  collapsed:: true
 	- The editor should be an extension of your hand; make sure your editor is configurable, extensible, and programmable.
-- Always Use Source Code Control
+- Always Use Source Code Control collapsed:: true
 	- Source code control is a time machine for your work – you can go back.
-- Fix the Problem, Not the Blame
+- Fix the Problem, Not the Blame collapsed:: true
 	- It doesn't really matter whether the bug is your fault or someone else's – it is still your problem, and it still needs to be fixed.
 - Don't Panic When Debugging
+  collapsed:: true
 	- Take a deep breath and THINK! about what could be causing the bug
 - "select" Isn't Broken.
+  collapsed:: true
 	- It is rare to find a bug in the OS or the compiler, or even a third-party product or library.
 The bug is most likely in the application.
 - Don't Assume It – Prove It
+  collapsed:: true
 	- Prove your assumptions in the actual environment – with real data and boundary conditions.
-- Learn a Text Manipulation Language.
+- Learn a Text Manipulation Language. collapsed:: true
 	- You spend a large part of each day working with text.
 Why not have the computer do some of it for you?
 - Write Code That Writes Code
+  collapsed:: true
 	- Code generators increase your productivity and help avoid duplication.
-- You Can't Write Perfect Software
+- You Can't Write Perfect Software collapsed:: true
 	- Software can't be perfect.
 Protect your code and users from the inevitable errors.
 - Design with Contracts
+  collapsed:: true
-  Use contracts to document and verify that code does no more and no less than it claims to do.
+	- Use contracts to document and verify that code does no more and no less than it claims to do.
 - Crash Early
+  collapsed:: true
-  A dead program normally does a lot less damage than a crippled one.
+	- A dead program normally does a lot less damage than a crippled one.
-- Use Assertions to Prevent the Impossible
+- Use Assertions to Prevent the Impossible collapsed:: true
-  Assertions validate your assumptions.
+	- Assertions validate your assumptions.
 Use them to protect your code from an uncertain world.
-- Use Exceptions for Exceptional Problems
+- Use Exceptions for Exceptional Problems collapsed:: true
-  Exceptions can suffer from all the readability and maintainability problems of classic spaghetti code.
+	- Exceptions can suffer from all the readability and maintainability problems of classic spaghetti code.
 Reserve exceptions for exceptional things.
 - Finish What You Start
+  collapsed:: true
-  Where possible, the routine or object that allocates a resource should be responsible for deallocating it.
+	- Where possible, the routine or object that allocates a resource should be responsible for deallocating it.
 - Minimize Coupling Between Modules
   Avoid coupling by writing "shy" code and applying the Law of Demeter.
 - Configure, Don't Integrate